Study smarter with Fiveable

 Post-conventional reasoning requires formal operational thinking and the ability to evaluate laws against abstract ethical standards.
 Very few people consistently reason at this level.

-Compare: Stage 5 vs. Stage 6—both question laws, but Stage 5 works within the system (change unjust laws democratically) while Stage 6 may act outside it (break unjust laws based on higher principles).
-Stage 6 is theoretical—Kohlberg later questioned whether anyone consistently operates here.
+Compare: Stage 5 vs. Stage 6: both question laws, but Stage 5 works within the system (change unjust laws democratically) while Stage 6 may act outside it (break unjust laws based on higher principles).
+Stage 6 is largely theoretical.
+Kohlberg himself later questioned whether anyone consistently operates here, and he eventually dropped it from his scoring manual.

-Compare: Piaget vs. Kohlberg—Piaget identified two stages of moral reasoning (heteronomous and autonomous), while Kohlberg expanded this into six stages.
-Both agree that moral development parallels cognitive development, but Kohlberg provides more nuanced distinctions.
+Compare: Piaget vs. Kohlberg: Piaget identified two broad phases of moral reasoning (heteronomous morality, where rules are fixed and imposed by authority, and autonomous morality, where rules are seen as flexible and negotiable).
+Kohlberg expanded this into six stages with more nuanced distinctions.
+Both agree that moral development parallels cognitive development.

-The AP exam frequently tests your ability to evaluate psychological theories critically.
+Exams frequently test your ability to evaluate psychological theories critically.
 Knowing these critiques is just as important as knowing the stages themselves.

 | Concept | Best Examples |